zpirzada/azure-container-networking/docs/cnm.md

 The plugin is available on both Linux and Windows platforms.

+The network and IPAM plugins are designed to work together.
+The IPAM plugin can also be used by 3rd party software to manage IP addresses from Azure VNET space.

+This page describes how to setup the CNM plugin manually on Azure IaaS VMs.
+If you are planning to deploy an ACS cluster, see [ACS](acs.md) instead.

 ## Install
 Copy the plugin package from the [release](https://github.com/Azure/azure-container-networking/releases) share to your Azure VM, extract the contents and run the plugin in the background.